crcdng/weather_app/README.md

 ## A note on naming

 Some of the terms used in the programming literature are interpreted differently by different authors and there seems to be quite a bit of confusion about naming.
 As an example, the [management of reactive state in Flutter](https://docs.flutter.dev/data-and-backend/state-mgmt/intro) is sometimes called "business logic".
 But "business logic" is traditionally known as the core logic of an application bare any user interface and low level data handling.
 In the clean code approach this is exactly located in the Domain layer, structured into Entities and Use Cases.
-In a similar the terms MVC and MVVM are often vehemently debated.
+In a similar the terms MVC and MVVM have been vehemently debated.

 # Outlook